Sid-darthvader/Tide_Receipt_Matching/README.md

 ## Recommendations to the team

 As seen during Data Analysis, even for the matching entries, the feature values of the matching vector are predominantly 0s.
+Due to this even complex ML models are unable to identify the correct match for a given receipt.
-So it would be worth having another look at how these features are being created and see if we can somehow arrive at more informative feature values.
+Perhaps it would be best to re-visit how the values in these matching vectors are being created and see if we can re-define them to reduce the skewness of the feature values towards 0.